LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Code Navigation

 Install the [ctagsx](https://marketplace.visualstudio.com/items?itemName=jtanx.ctagsx) extension and generate a `tags` or `.tags` file for your projects.
-The Logtalk support for [Exuberant Ctags](https://ctags.sourceforge.net) must be installed separatelly.
+The Logtalk support for [Exuberant Ctags](https://ctags.sourceforge.net) must be installed separately.
 See the `coding/ctags` directory in the Logtalk distribution for details.

 You can then select an entity name, a predicate indicator, or a non-terminal indicator and use the "Go to Definition" menu option.
 You can also use `Cmd+T` or `Ctrl+T` to search for a tag.